 A cross-border travel agreement between the two countries was announced during the visit of Indian External Affairs Minister Sushma Swaraj to Myanmar in May in this year.

-According to the agreement, travellers from both countries and from third countries can pass through Tamu-Moreh Gate and Rikhawdar-Zokhawthar Gate with visas and e-visas.
+According to the agreement, travellers from both countries and from third countries can pass through the border in Tamu-Moreh Gate and Rikhawdar-Zokhawthar Gate with Myanmar visas and Myanmar e-visas.